|Sober/Transitional Living Facility Resources - Illinois|

 Zoning and Land Use

-13. What are the protections afforded by federal law to small group homes used for the purpose of sober living?
+13. What are the protections afforded to small group homes used for the purpose of residential substance abuse treatment?

 14.What plant safety requirements affect Recovery Homes?